Ar4l/superparams/readme.md

 - [orion](https://orion.readthedocs.io/en/stable/index.html) is similar to ray tune, but more or less a wrapper around an argument parser you need to set up yourself (so you have to specify everything in plain-text cli commands).
 - [hydra](https://hydra.cc/) is probably most-similar in features to `superparams`, but relies on `yaml` for specification and doesn't collate results nicely into a `pandas` dataframe.

-I think of superparams as more open-ended than ray-tune: there may not be a direct objective to optimise as the right objective is not yet established.
+I think of superparams as more open-ended than ray-tune: there may not be a direct objective to optimise as the right objective is often not yet established in the early stages of experimentation.
 And, by allowing everything to be specified in a single Python dataclass, you maintain flexibility by not assuming that the entire optimisation is a black-box.
-To me, it is valuable to be able to specify all parameters *and* logic in a single place, completely in lsp-understandable python; which also means everything can be version-tracked.
+To me, it is valuable to be able to specify all parameters *and* logic in a single place, completely in lsp-understandable python.